-- -a Creates a symbolic link with an absolute path name for a specified file.
-The default is to create a symbolic link with a relative path name. - (For Oracle database files to allow tablespace resizing.)
-Extends the file size by the specified amount. - -h (For Oracle database files.)
-Creates a file with additional space allocated for the Oracle header. - -r (For Oracle database files to allow tablespace resizing.)
-Increases the file to the specified size. - -s Preallocates space for a file.
+-a Creates a symbolic link with an absolute path name for a specified file.
+The default is to create a symbolic link with a relative path name. -е Extends the file size by the specified amount.(For Oracle database files to allow tablespace resizing.) -h Creates a file with additional space allocated for the Oracle header.(For Oracle database files.) -r Creates a file with additional space allocated for the Oracle header.(For Oracle database files.) -S Preallocates space for a file.
+X7 · C (

-You can specify file size in terms of bytes (the default), or in kilobytes, megabytes, gigabytes, or sectors (512 bytes) by adding a k, K, m, M, g, G, s or S suffix.
-If the size of the file including the header is not a multiple of the file system block size, it is rounded to a multiple of the file system block size before preallocation.
+You can specify file size in terms of bytes (the default), or in kilobytes, megabytes, gigabytes, or sectors (512 bytes) by adding, a k, K, m, M, g, G, s or S suffix.
+If the size of the file including the header is not a multiple of file system block size, it is rounded to a multiple of the file system block size before preallocation.

-The qiomkfile command creates two files: a regular file with preallocated, contiguous space; and a symbolic link pointing to the Quick I/O name extension.
+The qiomkfile command creates two files: a regular file with preallocated, contiguous space and a symbolic link pointing to the Quick I/O name extension.
 For example, to create a 100 MB file named dbfile in /database, enter:

-\$ qiomkfile -s 100m /database/dbfile
+\$ giomkfile -s 100m /database/dbfile

-In this example, the first file created is a regular file named /database/.dbfile (which has the real space allocated).
+In this example, the first file created is a regular file named /database/.dbfile(which has the real space allocated).

 The second file is a symbolic link named /database/dbfile.
-This is a relative link to /database/.dbfile via the Quick I/O interface, that is, to .dbfile::cdev:vxfs:.
+This is a relative link to /database/dbfile via the Quick I/O interface, that is, to .dbfile::cdev:vxfs:.
 This allows .dbfile to be accessed by any database or application as a raw character device.
 To check the results, enter: